10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 kaspersky.com

-We currently have no evidence to suggest that Moscow-based Kaspersky is a threat to users.
+US users can’t currently buy a Kaspersky antivirus subscription following the Biden administration’s ban on the company’s products.
+Regardless, we currently have no evidence to suggest that Moscow-based Kaspersky is a threat to users.
+Kaspersky is GDPR compliant and has passed an independent SOC 2 audit, something not many competitors can claim.
 You can read more about our decision to continue recommending it on our website here.

 Kaspersky Internet Security has excellent antivirus protection, plus some impressive bonus features like dangerous site protection that will help keep you safe online.
 Its antivirus engine consistently delivers some of the best results in the industry against all types of malware — the program was 100% effective in all of my anti-malware testing.